-- claim income support, income-based jobseeker's allowance or income-related employment and support allowance as a student
+- is getting income support, income-based jobseeker's allowance, or income-related employment and support allowance

 When your housing benefit is calculated, income such as your student loan or any earnings is taken into account.

 Find out more about benefits from Gov.uk